gbikushev/Visualisation-Excel-Dashboard/README.md

 4) Profession such as Design & thinking, Business Operation and Data driven field are three topmost field they want to pursue career and stick to it for more than 3 years.

 ### Findings from Gleb work
-1) The gender of people of generation-Z in India does slightly affect the preferred number of people in the team they would like to work in: even though both males and females mainly prefer to work in small teams, with the highest preference being for group of 5 to 6 people (31.6% males, 31.37% females), the least preferred option for males and females is not the same: it's "mid-size team" (7 to 10 people) for males and "big team" (More than 10) for females.
+1) Both males and females of Generation-Z in India prefers to work in small teams with 5-6 people, while the least preferred option for males is "7 to 10 people" for and "More than 10 people" for females.

-2) There are some differences in preferences for the type of working environment between genders of people of generation-Z in India: noticeably outweighing and the most preferred option for females is "Fully Remote with Options to travel as and when needed" (28.10%), while options "Fully Remote with Options to travel as and when needed" and "Hybrid Working Environment with less than 15 days (about 2 weeks) a month at office" are equally preferred for males (26.02%)
+2) Generation-Z in India mainly prefers the working environment "Fully Remote with Options to travel as and when needed".

-3) The gender of people of generation-Z in India does affect the type of learning environment that people are most likely to work in: even though the most preferred learning environment for males and females are the same, second most preferred learning environment differs: it is " Self-Paced Learning Portals" for Males and "Learning by observing others" for Females.
+3) As for learning environment, Generation-Z in India prefers "Instructor or Expert Learning Programs".

-4) The gender of people of generation-Z in India does not significantly affect the preferred type of Employer they would like to work with.
-Strongly outweighing and the most preferred option for both Males and Females is "Learning and Rewards".
+4) Both males and females of Generation-Z in India prefer to work with employer who enables a learning environment and rewards you at the end.

 ### Findings from Emmanuel work
 1) Parents are the most influential factor for both the genders for deciding their career.
 In terms of least for the gender it is social media.